Hackstur/Readme.Template/README.md

 <sup>You can use or share this document as you want, under [MIT](#MIT) license. </sup><br/>

 <!-- FEATURES ARCHIEVED -->
-A resume of the goals archieved in this document.
+A summary of the objectives achieved (and plannified) in this project.

 <!-- FEATURES TABLES -->
 <table align="center">